 4. Communication Channels

 One of the best ways to support your remote team is to make sure they can communicate their needs easily.
-Providing the appropriate software and systems ensures they know how to reach out.
+Providing the appropriate software and systems ensures they know how to reach out and engage with one another.

 Apps like Slack, Zoom, or Airmeet can help you create effective and organic everyday communication dynamics.
 They are easy to use and have different functionalities for different occasions.
 Whether you want to set up a team meeting, one-on-ones, or open a channel for people to share remote working concerns, these platforms can help you create a mutually supportive working culture.